The best ways to relieve stress naturally

 Do something different occasionally that does not involve technology.
 Maybe read a book?
 Something other than social media, or give your attention to a loved hobby for a few hours.
 That can be relaxing.

 Lack of sufficient sleep makes it even harder to remain resilient when life gets stressful.
 Do you know how they say a problem will look better in the morning?
 They are right.
 Without sufficient sleep, everything is much grimmer.
-You have no patience on two hours of sleep.
+You have no patience for two hours of sleep.

 You are irritable.
 You feel awful so you want just to bite everyone’s heads off.
 So sleep on that problem.